Dynamic Link Network Emulation: a Model-based Design: Evaluation

-In order to showcase the flexibility of the link's bandwidth assignation we configured it by demand, that is the link's bandwidth gets assigned whatever the node requires up to a maximal allocation (as in satellite communications).
-The DAMA scheme is out of the scope of this paper, however, our intention is to show how easy is to manipulate the bandwidth assignation.
-The results are presented in Figure~\ref{fig:band}; as can be seen, the measured bandwidth (with the utility \verb|bmw-ng|) varies considerably w.r.t. the demand.
+For the link's bandwidth assignation we configured it by demand, that is the link's bandwidth gets assigned to whatever the node requires up to a maximal allocation (as in satellite communications).
+The results are presented in Figure~\ref{fig:band}; as can be seen, the measured bandwidth (with the \verb|bmw-ng| utility) varies considerably w.r.t. the demand.

-In order to showcase the flexibility of the link's delay emulation, we have varied the desired delay between 5ms and 100ms.
+For the link's delay emulation, we have varied the desired delay between 5ms and 100ms.
 The assignation was made randomly by setting the delay queue with a \emph{normal} distribution (using the \verb|tc| utility).
 The results are presented in Figure~\ref{fig:delay}; as can be seen, the delays have been measured (with \verb|nping|) and the histogram clearly shows a normal distribution, as expected.
 It is important to note that the measured delay can be higher than 100ms since the processing time of the equipment plays a role in the delay, as in the real system.

-\section{CONCLUSION}
+In this section, we have showcased how both link parameters of interest (bandwidth and delay) can be dynamically (and automatically) assigned in our emulator; it can properly emulate a complex DAMA scheme for satellite communications.
+Moreover, it is capable of producing distinct traffic configurations to thoroughly test novel engineered solutions.
+Additionally, the emulator's design allows to easily interact with real life software components.

+\section{\uppercase{Conclusion}}

-In this paper, we have showcased the design and architecture for a dynamic link network emulator, which is used for creating a satellite communication digital twin.
+In this paper, we have showcased the design and architecture for a dynamic link network emulator, which can be used for creating complex networks, such as for example satellite communication networks.
 The emulator is flexible and can emulate any existing software; additionally, it can dynamically change the link parameter values.
+At the moment, mobile nodes were not considered which means networks whose topology may change (such as MANETS) are not supported by the emulator.

-As for future work, we plan to incorporate more features to the digital twin so that it becomes more controllable and realistic, for example, we consider incorporating link state scenarios to qualify the solutions under different conditions (degraded links, weather conditions, etc.).
-Additionally, we plan to further pursue the verification (at run-time) in order to guarantee that the digital has great fidelity w.r.t. the physical system.
+As for future work, we plan to incorporate more features into the architecture so that it becomes more controllable and realistic, for example, we consider incorporating link state scenarios to qualify the solutions under different conditions (degraded links, weather conditions, mobility etc.).
+Additionally, we plan to investigate various model-based simulation strategies for dynamic link networks, to efficiently (faster than the emulation) obtain static network snapshots with certain desired properties; this should allow the emulator to provide interesting network states to assess novel solutions.